Joyce Glasser reviews First Reformed (July 13, 2018) Cert. 15, 113 min.

 First Reformed juxtaposes powerful melodrama with topical political and philosophical conversations, charming detail and uncanny images of a personal break-down.
 Hawke, who was equally intense as a drone pilot in Good Kill conveys every stage, every emotional shift and every quirk of this man’s journey so convincingly that you watch him like you would a time bomb.
 The film is at once a throwback to the type of film ‘they just don’t make anymore’ and something so unpredictably fresh and disorientating that it will leave you – with arguably the most abrupt edit of the century – reeling.

-But before you deal with that, enjoy Alexander Dynan’s (Dog Eat Dog) beautifully atmospheric lighting and all the wonderful detail that reconnects us to Bergman while distinguishing this film’s more contemporary era and American setting.
+But before that, enjoy Alexander Dynan’s (Dog Eat Dog) beautifully atmospheric lighting and all the wonderful detail that reconnects us to Bergman while distinguishing this film’s more contemporary era and American setting.
 As Toller conducts a tour of the historic church for a visiting family, he mentions that there is a small gift shop next to the broken church organ.
-They ask for a T-shirt, but, this being ‘Super Size Me’ America, there are only small sizes left.
+The family ask for a T-shirt, but this being “Super Size Me” America, there are only small sizes left.

 You can watch the film trailer here: